 A Great Truck

 Following a year or so driving around Australia we settled deep in Aboriginal territory (north of Broome, in the Kimberley) for 11 years.
 There, we physically self-built a home and large workshop on 10 acres of Indian Ocean frontage.
 It had no facilities except unlimited crystal clear bore water.
 The whole property is all-solar.
 We built the solar system first so it was even built using little energy other than solar.
-See Ensuring Successful Solar on this site.
+See All-Solar House on our associated site (solarbooks.com.au).

 My first edition of my 'Campervan and Motorhome Book', finished in 2001 covers much of what I had learned on that trip.
 Later editions included my wife (Maarit) and my twelve plus return trips across Australia via mainly dirt tracks - from Broome to the east coast and back in our OKA, plus three in our 4.2 litre Nissan Patrol and Tvan.
 We also circumnavigated Australia.
 We now live in a now all-solar home in Church Point, overlooking Pittwater (30 km north of Sydney).
 I remain a writer and publisher (and have very much ‘walked the walk’).
 Maarit is a psychologist specialising in working with seriously traumatised young children.